 Further resources for parents including forms for keeping track of immunizations are provided on this North Carolina State government website.

 Information about student tuition payments is available on the Business Office’s “Payment Plan” page.

 Step 8 – Move-In Day

-Please also plan to attend Crusader Preview Day on April 26th and a Summer Logistics Day.
+Be sure to register for one of our Crusader Prep Days!
 During these mini orientation sessions, you will have your campus ID badge made, receive your class schedule, and complete other important tasks.